ExCodable/ExCodable/README.md

 - Supports builtin and custom `type-conversion`.

 Simple and flexible Encodable/Decodable API:
-- **Part of the API draws on the design of an awesome framework - [Codextended](https://github.com/JohnSundell/Codextended).**
+- **Part of the API borrows from an awesome framework - [Codextended](https://github.com/JohnSundell/Codextended).**
-- Uses JSON Encoder/Decoder by default.
+- Uses JSON Encoder/Decoder by default, and supports PList.
 - Uses `type-inference`.
 - Returns `Optional` values instead of throwing errors.